deependrayadav/Hacktoberfest2022_for_Beginers/README.md

 ### ⚡If you are creating any PR then Add your name in CONTRIBUTORS.md file

-## 🛡Follow rules strictly for successful merged PR!!!
+## 🛡Follow rules strictly for successful merged PR!!!?

 # ❄Prgrams
 - ⚡Create any pattern